Not even the remote forests of the Austrian Alps could escape the Black Death.

 A young goatherd, Albrun, attempts to care for her plague-stricken mother during a harsh mountain winter, as superstitious local clans accuse them of heathenry.
 Two female goat farmers, living alone in a cabin in the Alps?
 In the Middle Ages, maybe this alone was enough to arouse suspicion of witchcraft.

 Broken into four segments – Shadow, Horn, Blood and Fire – Hagazussa: A Heathen's Curse follows Albrun into adulthood, where she struggles to sustain a life for herself and her baby, and must reckon with a society that sees her as less than holy.
 Hagazussa was actually the thesis project of its director, Lukas Feigelfeld, though you’d never guess this, especially given the gorgeous cinematography by Mariel Baqueiro.
-One way to describe Hagazussa’s tone might be “medieval Terrence Malick on magic mushrooms” – a lazy description, but not one without merit.
-Just as Malick might, Feigelfeld revels in the natural beauty of the Austrian Alps with long, slow-moving takes, and emphasizes the people’s interconnected relationship with their environment.
+You could describe Hagazussa’s tone as “medieval Terrence Malick on magic mushrooms” – just as Malick might, Feigelfeld revels in the natural beauty of the Austrian Alps with long, slow-moving takes, and emphasizes the people’s interconnected relationship with their environment.

 Hagazussa ends with an image which, like the film itself, is beautiful, unexpected, disturbing and poetic all at once.
 Highly recommended for fans of The Witch, or anyone who finds the shorthand “medieval Terrence Malick on magic mushrooms” intriguing.